WoutProvost/simultaneous-decision-and-response/thesis/articles.md

 - agents can communicate with their immediate neighbours and take individual decisions
 - the decision and response fases overlap and thus run parallel to each other
 - quality of each option is equal?
 Since which option is chosen is not important
+- A robot colony is in some kind of nest with 2 or more exits, each blocked by a gate.
+There are 2 kinds of robots: sensors and grippers.
+The sensors detect temperature (light intensity) and the grippers have the means of opening the gates.
+There is a fire hazard in the nest, so the swarm must evacuate.
+Depending on the position of the fire, the swarm decides on one of the exits.
+In some scenarios the fire might spread dynamically, so that the swarm might need to change its decision.

 # Minimum requirements
 - individual detection mechanism